eryxcoop/cardano-zk-aiken/aiken-zk/milestone_example/custom_example_with_lists/CUSTOM_EXAMPLE.md

 ```shell
 npx tsx lock_complex_token.ts
 ```
+> It can happen sometimes that you must run this command a few times until it works

 Save the output transaction hash for the next step: you will need it to unlock the funds.
 Then, go back to the ```custom_example_with_list``` directory.